gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

                 .. tab-item:: Q3

-                    Write code to turn on each of the LED's separately with button presses. e.g. button A turns on red and turns the others off.
+                    Write code to turn on each of the LED's separately with button presses. e.g. button-A turns on red and turns the others off.

                     .. code-block:: python